Getting Closer (song)

+"Getting Closer" is a song written by Paul McCartney that was first released on Wings' 1979 album Back to the Egg.
+It was also released as the lead single off Back to the Egg in the US, and it was later released as a double-A sided single with "Baby's Request" in the UK.

 Background

-Despite being released in 1979, McCartney was working on "Getting Closer" as early as May 1973, with its first demo recording being made then by actor Dustin Hoffman on holiday in Montego Bay, Jamaica.
+McCartney started working on "Getting Closer" in April May 1973, with its first demo recording being made then by actor Dustin Hoffman on holiday in Montego Bay, Jamaica.
 In 1974, McCartney made a piano demo for the song.
-Upon being resurrected by the band for Back to the Egg, the song, originally at a slower tempo, was transformed into a "driving rocker."

 "Getting Closer" and the unreleased song "Cage" were off of demos, the latter being one that Paul and Denny did together.
 There were times when there was a demo aspect to the sessions, and in some cases we created demos to see how the tune was shaping up.